-Today, advertising is a crucial process in the business world.
-A strong marketing plan can help you get the word out about your ICO, and draw in clients by the thousands.
+Since the end of 2020 the interest in cryptocurrency has risen significantly and we now see a new wave of cryptocurrencies looking to approach the market.
+Therefore a strong ICO marketing plan can help you get the word out about your project and draw in clients by the thousands.

-But marketing an ICO (or any other crypto project for that matter) is different than marketing a regular project.
+But marketing an ICO (or any other crypto project for that matter) is a bit different than regular projects.

 Table of Contents